aborjasg/Orestes/README.md

-# Orestes.com
+# Orestes

-Project for investigation about Artificial Intelligency (AI) and Machine Learning (ML) application for betting purposes around sport events
+Portfolio for innovative projects about Artificial Intelligency (AI) and Machine Learning (ML).
+A smart and creative use of Statistics and Mathematics in the world of business, operations, and administration processes.